base1en/ha-overview-page-tweak/README.md

 # Home Assistant Home Dashboard Header

-Overrides the header of Home Assistant's built-in Home Dashboard (the panel historically titled "Overview") so it reads **"Home"**, and adds shortcut icon buttons inline in that header, immediately to the right of the title.
+Overrides the header of Home Assistant's built-in Home Dashboard (the panel historically titled "Overview") so it reads **"Home"**, and adds inline shortcut icon buttons to the header, immediately to the right of the title.

 ![Home Assistant Home Dashboard with custom header and shortcut icons](screenshot-home-dashboard.png)